-- 2. If an IEP student is deemed to have significant behavior concerns documented in their IEP, the general education teacher will be consulted about whether their classroom is the appropriate placement for this student. - 3.
-Special education students who are included on the general education rosters shall be counted toward the overload threshold. - 4.
+- 2. If a student who is receiving special education services is deemed to have significant behavior concerns documented in their IEP, the general education teacher will be consulted about whether their classroom is the appropriate placement for this student. - 3.
+Students receiving special education services who are included on the general education rosters shall be counted toward the overload threshold. - 4.
 Students included in the general education classrooms will have in-class supports in all areas where they qualify for services in their IEP in order for SDI to occur.
-While the District takes an individualized approach to inclusion placements, it will attempt to equitably distribute special education students across general education classes in accordance with and subject to the provisions of Article VIII, Section 4. - 5.
+While the District takes an individualized approach to inclusion placements, it will attempt to equitably distribute students who are receiving special education services across general education classes in accordance with and subject to the provisions of Article VIII, Section 4. - 5.
 Specialized equipment, materials and other items that the IEP team deems necessary for successful inclusive practices will be provided by the Special Education Department. - 6.
 PE teachers will be provided training from an adaptive PE specialist on methods to accommodate the unique needs of students. - 7.
-General education teachers with highly impacted students requiring more than one hour of meeting time per student per month will be allowed to timesheet additional meeting time beyond one hour. - 8.
+General education teachers with students who are highly impacted requiring more than one hour of meeting time per student per month will be allowed to timesheet additional meeting time beyond one hour. - 8.
 The District will employ at least five roving Teaching and Learning (TLC) paraeducators who are trained in Right Response to help students with significant behavioral needs. - 9.
 A Special Education Administrator shall meet with staff from each building annually to mutually determine professional development that helps meet the unique needs of students served at the building. - 10.
 The District will communicate to general education teachers the process for initiating an IEP team meeting.